DHI-Roma/gregorovius-api/README.md

 and implements an API configuration model
 [proposed by Martin Fechner in 2018](https://core.ac.uk/download/pdf/154356753.pdf#page=205).

+The Gregorovius Correspondence Edition is developed by the German Historical Institute in Rome in collaboration with the Berlin-Brandenburg Academy of Sciences and Humanities, with funding from the German Research Foundation and the Gerda Henkel Foundation.

 ## Customizing and developing the backend app

 * Make sure you have [Poetry](https://poetry.eustace.io/docs/)